 In a scientific review published earlier this year in American Journal of Surgery, authors reviewed patient data from 1998 to 2007 in the U.S. and found that the rate of negative appendectomies has been declining over the years.
 After reviewing 475,651 cases of appendectomies, it was found that 56,252 were negative appendectomies, representing a misdiagnosis rate of 11.8%.
 In 1997 it was discovered that the rate was 14.7% which declined to 8.5% in 2007.
 Negative appendectomies are appendectomies where, after removal of the appendix, it is found that the patient did not have appendicitis.
 The study also found that of the negative appendectomies, 71.6% were in women compared to 28.4% in men.

-Misdiagnosis, leading to negative appendectomies, presents an undue risk of complications and costs to both the patient and health care system.
+Misdiagnosis, leading to negative appendectomies, presents an undue risk of complications and costs to both the patient and the healthcare system.
 Though misdiagnosis has been shown to be thankfully declining in the U.S., it is still quite prevalent, and there does not seem to be any single diagnostic test that may lead to the elimination of the negative appendectomies.Sample Verdicts in Appendicitis Cases

 Below is a list of verdicts and settlements in appendicitis cases.
 There have not been any reported cases in Maryland that have gone to a verdict that we found.
 The purpose of this is to give you some idea of the value of these cases.
 But a word of caution: we have excluded defense verdicts, and it is extremely hard to compare cases based on a short fact summary.
 In the real world, there are so many factors that make up the value of a malpractice case.
 Still, we think these results are instructive for malpractice victims:

 - 2011, New York: $180,000 Verdict.
-Patient sees his doctor at Mount Sinai Hospital complaining of the symptoms of appendicitis.
+A patient sees his doctor at Mount Sinai Hospital complaining of the symptoms of appendicitis.
 Instead, the doctor diagnoses him with gastritis and sends him home with a prescription drug that only masks the symptoms.
-Patient returns seeking assistance, but is again sent home with the wrong diagnosis.
-Due to the delay in treatment, plaintiff suffers a ruptured appendix, intra-abdominal disease and infection, dense adhesions, and pus formation.
+The patient returns seeking assistance but is again sent home with the wrong diagnosis.
+Due to the delay in treatment, the plaintiff suffers a ruptured appendix, intra-abdominal disease and infection, dense adhesions, and pus formation.
 Plaintiff alleges that the physician failed to properly interpret the CT scan, X-ray, ultrasound, abdominal sonogram, and rectal exam they performed on him.
 The defendant generally denies the plaintiff’s claims, but a New York County jury awards him $180,000 for pain and suffering.

-If you or someone you love has suffered as the result of a medical misdiagnosis or failure to properly treat an appendicitis, call us at 800-553-8082 or get a free on-line no obligation medical misdiagnosis consultation.More Information
+If you or someone you love has suffered as the result of a medical misdiagnosis or failure to properly treat appendicitis, call us at 800-553-8082 or get a free online no-obligation medical misdiagnosis consultation.More Information